kenshufr/portfolio-assessment/README.md

 ###Describe key events in the development of the internet from the 1980s to today.

 1980 - Tim Berners-Lee builds ENQUIRE, an early hypertext-using software model in which textual data can be shared and presented between devices in a network

 1989 - Tim Berners-Lee authors a proposal for "a large hypertext database with typed links", in which he coins the term 'world wide web'
-1990 - Time Berners-Lee finalises HTTP v0.9 and HTML, as well as the world's first HTTP server and web browser 1992 - Erwise, the world's first cross-platform web browser by Pei-Yuan Wei is tested successfully 1993 - Mosaic, later known as Netscape, is released and popularises the web as it was a gui web browser 1994 - World Wide Web Consortium (W3C) is established by Tim-Berners-Lee with MIT, DARPA and the EC to maintain internet standards
+1990 - Time Berners-Lee finalises HTTP v0.9 and HTML, as well as the world's first HTTP server and web browser

+1992 - Erwise, the world's first cross-platform web browser by Pei-Yuan Wei is tested successfully

+1993 - Mosaic, later known as Netscape, is released and popularises the web as it was a gui web browser

+1994 - World Wide Web Consortium (W3C) is established by Tim-Berners-Lee with MIT, DARPA and the EC to maintain internet standards

-1998 - Google is formed in US.
+1998 - Google is formed in US, and creates the world's most popular search engine

-1999 - Napster, the music file-sharing program is created, sparking discussions of internet piracy 1999 - Rapid commercialisation of the internet culminates in the dot-com bubble 2001 - Internet affordability is widely observed, mainly due to overcapacity as a result of the dot-com bust.
+1999 - Napster, the music file-sharing program is created, sparking discussions of internet piracy

+1999 - Rapid commercialisation of the internet culminates in the dot-com bubble

+2001 - Internet affordability is widely observed, mainly due to overcapacity as a result of the dot-com bust.

-2002 and beyong - Rise of user-created content in the form of blogs, Youtube, Wikipedia etc. is coined as the Web 2.0 2008 - HTML5 is released to the public, resulting in much more appealing web interfaces 2014 - Mobile internet usage exceeds Desktop internet usage per capita
+2002 and beyong - Rise of user-created content in the form of blogs, Youtube, Wikipedia etc. is coined as the Web 2.0

+2008 - HTML5 is released to the public, resulting in much more appealing web interfaces

+2014 - Mobile internet usage exceeds Desktop internet usage per capita

 ###Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers.